oddbird/oddleventy/content/workshops/cascading-layouts.md

 but even the experts are likely to learn something new.

 {{ utility.main_action(
-  content='Bring this workshop to your company »', url='#contact-us-to-book-a-workshop'
+  content='Subscribe to OddNews for updates »',
+  url='/oddnews/'
 ) }}

 ## About Miriam